biocypher/pole/README.md

 displayed in the space below the interface.
 You can modify the query and rerun it (`CMD+Enter` on Mac, `Ctrl+Enter` on Windows) without having to call the LLM again.
 To generate a new query, simply update the query text.

+You can also visit [http://localhost:7474](http://localhost:7474) to access the Neo4j browser interface.
+It requires no authentication (simply press `Connect`) and allows you to explore the database and run Cypher queries.